grab/engineering-blog/_posts/2019-11-21-domain-driven-development-in-golang.md

 In view of that, part of the GrabPlatform’s team mission is to make it easy for partners to integrate with Grab services.
 These partners are external companies that would like to offer Grab's services such as ride-booking through their own websites or applications.
 To do that, we decided to build a website that will serve as a one-stop-shop that would allow them to self-service these integrations.

-### The challenges we faced with the conventional approach
+### The Challenges We Faced with the Conventional Approach

 In the process of building this website, our team noticed that the majority of the functions and responsibilities were added to files without proper segregation.
 A single file would contain more than 500 lines of code.
 Each of these files were  imported from different collections of source codes, resulting in an unstructured codebase.
-Any changes to the existing functions risked breaking existing functionality; we realized then that we needed to proactively plan for the future.
+Any changes to the existing functions risked breaking existing functionality; we realised then that we needed to proactively plan for the future.
 Hence, we decided to use the principles of [Domain-Driven Design (DDD)](https://airbrake.io/blog/software-design/domain-driven-design) and [idiomatic Go](https://golang.org/doc/effective_go.html).
 This blog aims to demonstrate the process of how we leveraged those concepts to design a modern application.

-### How we implemented DDD in our codebase
+### How We Implemented DDD in Our Codebase

 Here's how we went about solving our unstructured codebase using DDD principles.

-#### Step 1: Gather domain (business) knowledge
+#### Step 1: Gather Domain (Business) Knowledge
 We collaborated closely with our domain experts (in our case, this was our product team) to identify functionality and flow.
 From them, we discovered the following key points:

 *   After creating a project, developers are added to the project.
 *   The domain experts wanted an ability to add other products (e.g. Pricing service, ETA service, GrabPay service) to their projects.
 *   They wanted the ability to create multiple authentication clients to access the above products.

-#### Step 2: Break down domain knowledge into bounded context
+#### Step 2: Break Down Domain Knowledge into Bounded Context
 Now that we had gathered the required domain knowledge (i.e. what our code needed to reflect to our partners), it was time to use the DDD strategic tool _Bounded Context_ to break down problems into subcontexts.
 Here is a graphical representation of how we converted the problem into smaller units.

 <div class="post-image-section">